vmware-archive/vsphere-storage-for-docker/README.md

 Project page is located @ [https://vmware.github.io/docker-volume-vsphere/](https://vmware.github.io/docker-volume-vsphere).
 Documentation, FAQ and other content can be found @ [https://vmware.github.io/docker-volume-vsphere/documentation](https://vmware.github.io/docker-volume-vsphere/documentation)

+## Supported Platform

+ESXi: 6.0 and above
+Docker: 1.12 and higher (Recommended 1.13/17.03 and above to use managed plugin)

 ## Installation Instructions

 ### On ESX